 Solo practice is described by its name—a practice without partners or employment affiliations with other practice organizations.
-Although previously a common model, this type of medical practice is becoming less popular than in the past, although it is a strongly preferred by some internists.

 Solo practices are usually characterized by a small staff and typically have a limited patient base.
 This smaller size and the autonomy of being the only physician gives the advantage of being able to design, grow, and develop the practice as you'd like relative to other practice settings.
 Plus, a smaller patient base provides the opportunity for you to develop close, personal relationships with your patients and staff and provide your own unique style of medical care.
 On the other hand, the entire burden of running the practice rests entirely on you.
 This includes the medical care (such as the need to manage or arrange for hospital care and weekend coverage for your patients) as well as the entire business enterprise.
 The work involved in developing agreements with insurers and the burden of documentation for compliance and other regulations is usually significant.
 Also, solo practices are often at substantial financial risk due to the costs of doing business (such as hiring staff and maintaining malpractice coverage), possible lack of referrals, the small patient base, shifting patient allegiances because of insurance issues, and lost income caused by illness or vacation.
 Another consideration includes the extent of your educational debt which may further increase financial risk.

 The locale in which you wish to practice will sometimes determine the success of a solo practice.
 Suburban or rural areas are often better suited for solo practice because of significant medical need and less competition from other medical resources.
 Additionally, some local hospitals affiliate and support solo practices (financially or with other services, such as access to electronic medical records) to help maintain their own patient base.